 However, I suggest that a three-day Rocky Mountain NP itinerary should include a few other activities, not just hiking.
 For example, why not try some rock climbing.
 This adrenaline-pumping activity is very popular with the locals.
 Alternatively, try a more relaxed option and visit an adventure park.

-Days 1 & 2 same as in a two-day itinerary above.
+Days 1 & 2 same as in the two-day itinerary above.

 Day 3.
 Try some rock climbing or visit an adventure park (a more family-friendly option).
 Experienced climbers can find a variety of world-class climbing routes, from sport, alpine, bouldering and trad.
 For novices and newbies, consider hiring a climbing guide or joining a class.
 There are many local companies offering these services.

 TIP: If you are tired of hiking the previous days (especially if you opt for more strenuous hikes), rock climbing might not be something you want to tackle.
 In that case, you can also opt to spend your third day relaxing in the nearby Estes Park.

 Four days in Rocky Mountain National Park

-If you have four days in Rocky Mountain NP, I recommend to spend your last day exploring the lesser-trafficked west side of Rocky Mountain National Park.
-The trails are still beautiful, but without the crowds.
+If you have four days in Rocky Mountain NP, I recommend spending your last day exploring the lesser-trafficked west side of Rocky Mountain National Park.
+The trails are still beautiful but without the crowds.

 Days 1, 2, and 3 – same as above.